-Over time, you start to develop a deeper understanding of the pose and begin to develop and integrate patterns in your body that feel “right”.
+Over time, you start to develop a deeper understanding of the pose and to develop and integrate patterns in your body that feel “right.”

-As you continue to learn and grow in your practice you may also get to a point where you begin to wonder if these patterns are actually serving you.
-This wondering may come from pain and/or injuries that may arise.
-It may also simply arise from exposure to different practices and/or teachers.
-What often happens is once you get comfortable with “the way you’ve always done it” it may be challenging to consider a different way and/or adding on some new actions to actually improve not only the posture, but also to improve the health of your joint placement/alignment in the posture.
+As you continue to learn and grow in your practice, you may also reach a point where you begin to wonder if these patterns are actually serving you.
+This wondering may come from pain and/or injuries that arise, or simply from exposure to different practices and/or teachers.
+What often happens is that once you get comfortable with “the way you’ve always done it,” the challenge may be to consider a different way and/or to add on some new actions to actually improve not only the posture but also the health of your joint placement/alignment in the posture.

-It is important however, to be open to the process of “unlearning” and the process of developing new patterns.
-The perspective that is important to take when you encounter times like this in your yoga practice, is to understand that it is all a part of growth and your specific journey to learn more about your own body.
+It is important, however, to be open to the process of “unlearning” and the process of developing new patterns.
+The important perspective to take when you encounter times like this in your yoga practice is to understand that it is all a part of growth and your specific journey to learn more about your own body.
 It’s actually an opportunity.
-Approaching your practice with an openness to opportunity, often leads to the unraveling and access to new breakthroughs in your practice.
+Approaching your practice with an openness to opportunity often leads to the unraveling and to access to new breakthroughs in your practice.

 - Increase strength and flexibility